alessandrosp/jphrases/docs/_units/unit_01.md

 phrases:
   - text: 私は健司です。
     translation: I'm Kenji.
-    note:
+    notes:
     tokens:
       - kanji: 私
         kana: わたし
         romaji: watashi
         meaning: I
-        note: >
+        notes: >
           Equivalent to the first-person singular pronoun [I].
 Note that in Japanese the subject is often omitted when it's clear from the contenxt.
 So the phrase [Kenji desu] would have been equally correct.
       - kanji: は
         kana: は
         romaji: wa
         meaning: N/A
-        note: >
+        notes: >
           The particle は (pronounced [wa]) marks the topic of the sentence.
 In Japanese, two distinct particle are used to mark the topic and the subject of a sentence, respectively は and が.
 For the time being, you shouldn't be concerned over these.
       - kanji: 健司
         kana: けんじ
         romaji: kenji
         meaning: Kenji (noun)
-        note: N/A
+        notes: N/A
       - kanji: です
         kana: です
         romaji: desu
         meaning: to be
-        note: N/A
+        notes: N/A
 ---
 <div class="row">
   <div class="col-12">